psychemedia/winter-tales/src/twelve_months.md

 ' Brother June, take thou the pre-eminence.'

 Then the Month June sat himself on the chief stone, and waved his staff over the fire.
 Instantly it glowed like molten gold, beams of glory streamed from it through the forest, and it shone like a sun resting on the earth.
 Overhead, the clouds flamed and curled in wreaths of light-tinted rose, carnation, and purple, athwart a sky blue as the forget-me-not.
 Every trace of snow vanished, and the earth was buried in green.
 The trees were covered with rustling leaves.
 Blue-bells gleamed under their shadows, and then died away.
-Red- robin blushed in tufts, and then shed its ragged petals.
+Red-robin blushed in tufts, and then shed its ragged petals.
 Wild roses burst into glorious flower, and the soft air was charged with the scent of the sweet-briar.
 From among the forest-glades called, in cool notes, a wood-dove.
 The thrush began to warble, and the blackbird to pipe.
 A bright-eyed squirrel danced among the fresh green leaves on the tree-tops.
 Beside a brown stone was a patch of sloping green.
 It was dotted with little white stars with golden hearts.
 Now the leaves drop off, and the hearts swell, and flush, and glow, and become crimson.

 ' Quick, Maruschka, pluck ! ' said June.
 Then the girl joyfully hurried to the slope, and gathered an apronful of the luscious strawberries.